-Google Maps, of course, is the satellite and database-powered tool that connects consumers with local services.
-It features the familiar pins on the map and nearby cross streets.
-Maps listings now include crucial contact and reputation data on each business, including addresses, service type, operating hours, and reviews.
-That last element is a point of some contention in the roofing contractor community.
+Google Maps, of course, is a satellite and database-powered tool that connects consumers with local services.
+It features the standard pins on the map and nearby cross streets.
+In addition, maps listings now include crucial contact and reputation data on each business, including addresses, service type, operating hours, and reviews.
+That last element is a point of contention in the roofing contractor community.
 We’ll talk about that in a little bit.

-Local packs, on the other hand, are a special SERP feature that pulls three of the most relevant entries from Google Maps listings.
-As their popularity and influence increases, local packs grow more and more competitive each year.
-They earn a large percentage of clicks, pulling traffic away from other lower front page listings.
-Local packs typically claim second or third place in the front page order, just below Google Guaranteed entries and paid ads.
+On the other hand, local packs are a unique SERP feature that pulls three of the most relevant entries from Google Maps listings.
+As their popularity and influence increase, local packs grow more and more competitive each year.
+As a result, they earn a large percentage of clicks, pulling traffic away from other lower front-page listings.
+As a result, local packs typically claim second or third place in the front page order, just below Google Guaranteed entries and paid ads.

-Beyond the traditional keyword optimization, Google looks for three key qualities in a website.
+Beyond the traditional keyword optimization, Google looks for three essential qualities in a website.
 These include: